- Boards & Commissions

 Your COA can help you get information on medical services, health insurance, and more!
 If you need devices to maintain your mobility or aid you at home, we support a lending program for such items as walkers, canes, crutches, and bathroom seating.
 Please contact COA at 413-528-0182 ext 16 to arrange a pickup.
 If you have equipment to donate, please call the same number, and COA will pick up the equipment.

-Pamela Knowles, M.A. offers a class to release tension, deepen breathing, strengthen muscles, improve balance, alignment, and flexibility, and inspire movement and creativity.
-Everyone is welcome.
-No experience is necessary.
+A class to release tension, deepen breathing, strengthen muscles, improve balance, alignment, and flexibility, and inspire movement and creativity.
+Taught by Pamela Knowles, everyone is welcome; no experience is necessary.
+You'll come away feeling relaxed and revitalized in your own home!

 Senior Water Exercise at Simon's Rock